fagan2888/nasa-access-17/publications_and_presentations.md

 ## Publications
 1. Abernathey, R., J. Hamman, L. Heagy, F. Fernandes, and D. Hoese, 2019: Open Source Frameworks for Earth Data Science are Blossoming.
 EOS, In revision.
 1. Eynard-Bontemps, G., R Abernathey, J. Hamman, A. Ponte, W. Rath, 2019: The Pangeo Big Data Ecosystem and its use at CNES.
 In P. Soille, S. Loekken, and S. Albani, Proc. of the 2019 conference on Big Data from Space (BiDS’2019), 49-52.
 EUR 29660 EN, Publications Office of the European Union, Luxembourg. doi:10.2760/848593.
-1. Hamman, J., N. Robinson, and R. Abernathey, 2019: Science needs to rethink how it interacts with big data.
-Nature, In revision.
+1. Hamman, J., N. Robinson, and R. Abernathey, 2020: Seven Principles for Effective Scientific Big-Data Systems.
+PNAS, In review ([preprint](https://arxiv.org/abs/1908.03356)).

 ## Presentations
 1. Abernathey R., J. Hamman, A. Miles (2018).
 Beyond netCDF: Cloud Native Climate Data with Zarr and Xarray (Invited), Abstract IN33A-06 presented at 2018 Fall Meeting, AGU, Washington, DC 10-14 Dec 2018.